rebouljc/CS5001_5002_Debugger/Tasklist.md

     - [ ] Stop - *Deion*

 ### Starting Debugger and Debugger Functionality
 Get started in creating the debugger.
-The earlier we start the better we will understand how everything should be designed.
+The earlier we start the better we will understand how everything should be designed. - *Wayne*

+- [ ] Implement a command line interface to interact with the debugger - *Wayne*
+- [ ] Implement some kind of communication system with a running debugger for remote controlling - *Wayne*
 - [ ] Create a generalized platform layer where all operating system interactions have to go through this layer - *Wayne*
     * This will help make the debugger easy to port to new operating systems